BCLibCoop/nnels-a11y-publishing/DropScripts/Extractor/Extractor.ReadMe.md

   </div>[ \r\n\s]*
 </div>
 ```
-Step 1: Encoding for PHP: we escape any forward slashes inside the GREP expression (i.e. `/` becomes `\/`), then put the GREP expression between two forward slashes.
+We need to encode for PHP: we escape any forward slashes inside the GREP expression (i.e. `/` becomes `\/`), then put the GREP expression between two forward slashes.
 Do not change the order of these operations.
 ```
 /<div id="[^"]*" class="Basic-Text-Frame"[^>]*>[ \r\n\s]*
   <div[^>]*>[ \r\n\s]*